dthain/distsys-fa21/project.md

 Consider how to choose where to put files, where to replicate files, and how to deal with node outages.
 Measure both the latency and performance of the system as the number of clients and servers increases.

-**Chain Log Replication** Build an asynchronous chain-replicated version of your distributed hash table project.
+**Log Oriented Replication** - Build an asynchronous chain-replicated version of your distributed hash table project.
 Instead of having each node **wait** for the next node to respond (which would make the system very slow), make use of the transaction log.
 As a single node applies changes to the transaction log, arrange for those log entries to be passed on to the next system in a row.
 Careful: When is it safe for one node to compress its own log?
 Consider how a new node joins the system, and what happens when a node crashes.
 Evaluate the throughput and latency of the system as the number of clients and servers increases.

+**Distributed Interactive Game** - Create a simple multi-player interactive game, where a centralized server manages the game and players must interact from client nodes.
+The game could be an old-school text adventure (explore rooms, collect items, etc) or something more graphical if you are so inclined.
+Design into the game some actions that are mutually exclusive, requiring the server to perform a total ordering on the actions and return the results to the client.
+For example, if user A roasts a marshmallow on a fire, while user B *concurrently* puts the fire out with water, what's the outcome?

-** Peer-to-Peer Hash Table ** - Implement a distributed hash table in a circular peer-to-peer fashion, following the design of Chord, as described in the textbook.
+**Peer-to-Peer Hash Table** - Implement a distributed hash table in a circular peer-to-peer fashion, following the design of Chord, as described in the textbook.
 Note that most of the description focuses on how to **find** items in the system.
 This is important, of course, but you must also consider how nodes enter and leave the system, and arrange for data to be copied and preserved.